Not all household products are created equal. What cleaning products should you skip over to help improve and maintain your indoor air quality?

 Choose Plants?

-By now, you likely understand that an abundance of harsh cleaners and synthetic smells can contribute to poor indoor air quality, but what can you actually do about it?
+By now, you likely understand that an abundance of harsh cleaners and synthetic smells can contribute to poor indoor air quality,Opens in a new tab. but what can you actually do about it?
 Are houseplants as easy of an answer as they sound?

 Unfortunately — yes and no. While you’ll hear from houseplant enthusiasts that they feel like they breathe so much better and that their home feels cleaner after making a trip to their local greenhouse or garden center, the fact is that many of the statistics around houseplants' abilities to clean air are exaggerated.

 VOCs are one of the biggest challenges we need to overcome.
-Unfortunately, even if some plants do possess better abilities to clear the air, also called phytoremediation, than others, even the most powerful ones just don’t seem to have enough filtration power to have a sizable impact on indoor air quality.
+Unfortunately, even if some plants do possess better abilities to clear the air, also called phytoremediation, than others, even the most powerful ones just don’t seem to have enough filtration powerOpens in a new tab. to have a sizable impact on indoor air quality.

 But don’t give up hope on plants just yet — because common houseplants couldn’t cut it.
 A team of scientists, engineers, and innovators bio-engineered certain plants to make them genetically powerful enough to battle VOCs.
 If you want to stay in the loop about these air-changing plants, head here to sign up for the Neoplants newsletter.